holtcochran/PPOL5206-FinalProject/README.md

 A snapshot of data visualizations created using databricks (*sentiment_dashboard*)

 #### SQL
-A text file contains some of the SQL queries we used for EDA and summary/descriptive statistics (*sql_summary_stats*)
+A text file containing some of the SQL queries we used for EDA and summary/descriptive statistics (*sql_summary_stats*)